Scott Kelly (astronaut): STS-118

 After completing his assignment as a back-up member for ISS Expedition 5 in 2002, Kelly was assigned as commander of STS-118 aboard Endeavour.
 After the Space Shuttle Columbia disaster, STS-118 was delayed until August 2007.
 STS-118 launched on August 8, 2007.
 During the launch, the orbiter was struck by nine pieces of foam from the external tank just as Columbia had been on its final, fatal mission.
 The underside of Endeavour was examined by cameras on the robotic arm and the ISS, and was assessed to not be dangerously damaged.
 The Shuttle successfully docked with the ISS on August 10.
-Endeavours crew successfully added a truss segment, an external spare-parts platform, and a control moment gyroscope and to the ISS.
+Endeavours crew successfully added a truss segment, an external spare-parts platform, and a control moment gyroscope to the ISS.
 The mission was extended to 14 days while testing a new system that enabled docked shuttles to draw electrical power from the station.
 During the mission, four EVAs to install the new equipment were completed.
 The mission was ended a day early because of the approach of Hurricane Dean towards Houston.
 STS-118 completed 201 orbits, and landed on August 21, 2007, at the Kennedy Space Center, after 12 days, 17 hours, 55 minutes, and 34 seconds.